Chart Color Schemes

 Semaphore Park faces significant health challenges, with common conditions prevalent across both younger and older age groups.

-Private health cover stands at approximately 52%, slightly lower than the average SA2 area's rate of around 60%.
-The most frequent medical conditions are arthritis (10.9% of residents) and mental health issues (9.6%).
+Private health cover is relatively low, at approximately 52% of the total population (~2,516 people).
+The most common medical conditions are arthritis (10.9%) and mental health issues (9.6%).
 Conversely, 60.7% of residents report no medical ailments, compared to 68.9% in Greater Adelaide.
-Seniors aged 65 and over comprise 26.6% (1,261 people) of the population, higher than Greater Adelaide's 20%.
-Despite this, health outcomes among seniors perform better than those of the general population.
+The area has a higher proportion of seniors aged 65 and over (26.5%, or 1,290 people), compared to Greater Adelaide's 20%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health